SEMSS: 2019 Symposium Program Overview

 3:30pm – 4:25pm: Poster Session #1

 2A: “A Closer Look at the Medical School Application Process and Coursework” Come learn more about interviewing for medical school by watching an admissions committee member simulate an interview with an applicant.
-Additionally, come interact with a panel of current students to learn everything about medical school, from applications to coursework.
+We will finish with a panel of current students where you can ask questions about everything medical school, from applications to coursework.

 6:30pm – 7:25pm: Poster Session #2